luongtruong77/practical-data-science/README.md

 ---

 **This repo contains materials from the [Deeplearning.AI's Practical Data Science Specialization](https://www.coursera.org/specializations/practical-data-science?) offered by Coursera.**
+Focuses on NLP, BERT, AutoML, ML Models Optimization and Deployment using AWS Sagemaker.

 ---
 ### About this Specialization